 How Do I Increase My Plant-Based Protein Intake?

 Are you struggling to get enough vegan protein without going over on your carbohydrate and fat allowances?
-The trick is to increase your protein intake, while not adding too many calories from the other macros.
-There are plenty of great plant-based protein snacks to help you hit your target (watch this space for healthy high-protein snack ideas - coming soon).
+At first, it might be quite difficult knowing how to increase your protein intake, while not adding too many calories from the other macros.
+However, there are plenty of great plant-based protein snacks and meals to help you hit your target.

 With that being said, don’t be fooled by the world of health and fitness marketing, who aim to promote various dieting fads.
 For example, the excessive promotion of protein snacks, which promise to increase muscle gain.
 The important thing is to maintain the balance.